NikkyArmstrong/parser/devblog.md

 However if we want to also support `look under the donkey`, `look under donkey` is equivalent, but `look donkey` is not.

 The parser isn't connected to a game, so we can't do anything with this information, and we don't have the concept of a donkey, much less under the donkey, but the first step is getting it to actually parse.
 We need to write some tests to get the parser to identify what grammar constructs are present in the sentence, and whether the sentence is constructed correctly.
+So we'll start by just getting the game to recognise verbs.

 ```
 WHEN("the parser is given a verb")